Alec Nevala-Lee

-Alec Nevala-Lee (born May 31, 1980) is an American biographer, novelist, and science fiction writer.
+Alec Nevala-Lee (born May 31, 1980) is an American biographer, novelist, critic, and science fiction writer.
 He was a Hugo and Locus Award finalist for the group biography Astounding: John W. Campbell, Isaac Asimov, Robert A. Heinlein, L. Ron Hubbard, and the Golden Age of Science Fiction.
-His most recent book is Inventor of the Future, a biography of the architectural designer and futurist Buckminster Fuller, which was selected by Esquire as one of the fifty best biographies of all time.
+His book Inventor of the Future, a biography of the architectural designer and futurist Buckminster Fuller, was selected by Esquire as one of the fifty best biographies of all time.
+Collisions, his biography of the physicist Luis W. Alvarez, was released on June 10, 2025.
+His next book will be Whiz Kids, a history of the RAND analysts recruited by Secretary of Defense Robert S. McNamara during the Kennedy administration.
+He also edits puzzles for the magazine Analog Science Fiction and Fact.